 Recently in Lagos, Nigeria; I was working with twenty-two senior leaders of a client, outside the client’s office.
 Halfway into the second day of our meeting, conflict ensued.
 It started as a conversation between two members of the group and slowly graduated into an argument.
 As the argument dragged, other group members took sides and escalated it.
 The disagreement was getting personal now, and some individuals were feeling uncomfortable.
 This was not a new client to me.

-I have been working with them in the past five years and understood a few of their core values, one which is “Professionalism.”
+I have been working with them for the past five years and understood a few of their core values, one of which is “Professionalism.”
 As I was calling the people to order, a senior lady in the group rose and said in a loud voice: “We are the reflection of our organization’s core values.
-The fact that we are holding this meeting outside our premises notwithstanding, our conducts cannot be anything different from maintaining Professionalism; and we are all aware of the consequences of any breach thereof.”
+The fact that we are holding this meeting outside our premises notwithstanding, our conduct cannot be anything different from maintaining Professionalism; and we are all aware of the consequences of any breach thereof.”
 That lady’s short address restored calm to the class; why not?
 When people are aware of the consequences of any breach in their commitment, they can do anything to avoid it.

 Pay attention to conflict motivators

 Every conflict has one or more factors motivating them.
 In consideration of leadership and office conflicts, you need to pay attention to the factors leading to the conflicts.
 Conflict motivators are at the very foundation of every disagreement.
 Therefore, any attempt at conflict resolution without identifying the conflict drivers often results in futility.
-For example, every party in a conflict understands “Why” he or she is in disagreement of the matter.
+For example, every party in a conflict understands “Why” he or she is in disagreement with the matter.
 Your role is to discover each party’s “Why” and address them in ways that fulfill the organization’s corporate objectives.